Saturday, July 20, 2024

 • (BTW: for me--everything I think might be useful for future projects goes in my github custom footprint and symbol repos--e.g., my footprint custom library can be found on Github--here)

-Following these steps created an added benefit: my Eagle folder has 20+ years of useful footprints and symbols, some I imported, others I modified and/or created, with a teeth gnashingly frustrating degree of difficulty
+Following these steps created an added benefit: my Eagle "devices" folder has 20+ years of useful footprints and symbols, some I imported, others I modified and/or created, so I could continue to use them going forward.

 OUTTRO